Casper: Accelerating Stencil Computation using Near-cache Processing: Introduction

-\autoref{fig:roofline} shows the roofline plot~\cite{williams2009roofline} of important stencil kernels on a server-class CPU.
-The horizontal line demonstrates the peak floating-point performance of the system.
-The DRAM and L3 lines show the peak memory and {LLC} bandwidth, respectively. \geraldo{We make two observations.
-First,} the stencil kernels \emph{are not compute bound}, having low arithmetic intensity ranging from 0.09 to 0.2 FLOP/Byte. \geraldo{Second}, all the kernels are \emph{bounded by memory resources}, i.e., located on the left side of the inflection point and below the memory lines.
-More importantly, all the kernels are located below the L3 line and above the DRAM line, which shows that the stencils are bound by the {LLC} bandwidth rather than the main memory.
-Given these observations, we conclude that the high number of \mbox{{LLC}} accesses is the main bottleneck for stencil computations, resulting in such computations to experience only limited benefits from the deep cache hierarchies in modern CPU architectures.
+\textbf{Why a stencil accelerator?} \autoref{fig:roofline} shows the roofline plot~\cite{williams2009roofline} of important stencil kernels on a server-class CPU {(a 16-core Intel Xeon CPU}~\cite{xeon-e7-4850, intelxeon}{)}.
+The horizontal line \gs{is} the peak floating-point performance of the system. {The stencil kernels are multithreaded and vectorized, and operate on double-precision floating-point values.} The DRAM and L3 lines show the peak \geraldo{main} memory and \gls{LLC} bandwidth, respectively. \geraldo{We make two observations.
+First,} the stencil kernels \emph{are not compute bound}, having low arithmetic intensity ranging from \SI{0.09}{ FLOP/B} to \SI{0.2}{ FLOP/B}. \geraldo{Second}, all the kernels are \emph{bounded by memory resources}, i.e., located on the left side of the inflection point and below the memory lines.
+More {precisely}, all the kernels are located below the L3 line and above the DRAM line, which shows that the stencils are bound by the \gls{LLC} bandwidth rather than the main memory bandwidth.
+Given these observations, we conclude that the high number of \gls{LLC} accesses is the main bottleneck for stencil computations, {which causes} such computations to experience only limited benefits from the deep cache hierarchies in modern CPU architectures.